 The Catholic Diocese of Arlington recognizes that students are created in the image and likeness of God; therefore, they are entitled to be treated with dignity and respect.
 The education of students can be compromised if they are intimidated or fearful because of bullying and/or sexual harassment.

 The Catholic Schools of the Diocese of Arlington endeavor to provide for their students a safe environment, free from bullying and/or sexual harassment.
-To this end each school is incorporating a CARE program beginning with the 2009-2010 academic year.
+To this end, each school incorporates the “Christian Awareness of Respect for Everyone Program” known as CARE.

 1. A survey distributed to parents, faculty and students to assess their perception of the level of respect, bullying and sexual harassment at the school.